AAC Board of Directors

 As a corporate body, the AAC directors have one client: the Ontario agri-food industry.
 The AAC board of directors has a unique understanding of funding program requirements, farming and agribusiness.
 It’s who they are and what they do.
 A complete list of the AAC’s membership and sectoral structure can be found by clicking here.

 Mark Huston was elected to the Agricultural Adaptation Council (AAC) board of directors in 2011.
-He is one of two youth-at-large representatives on the board and currently serves on the AAC audit committee.
-Mark has also served as a member of the AAC marketing and communications committee.
+He is one of two youth-at-large representatives on the board.

 Mark was born and raised on a mixed farm in Kent County just outside of Thamesville.
 In 2004, he graduated from the University of Western Ontario with a BSc. in Genetics.
 Following graduation, Mark enrolled in Class 11 of the Advanced Agricultural Leadership Program.
 Mark, his Father and Uncle, currently operate a 1,300 acre corn, soybean and wheat farm while also finishing pigs on the original family farm, which was established in 1830.